GSA/Challenge_platform/docs/cloud_gov.md

 cf ssh challenge-dev
 ```

-To run IEx commands or others, you'll need elixir and erlang on the path, just run:
+To run ruby, rails console, or rake tasks on the path, just run:
 `/tmp/lifecycle/shell` when connected via SSH

-You can then work from the `app` directory and should be able to perform the irb and other commands you need.
+You can then work from the `app` directory and should be able to perform the irb, rails, rake and other commands you need.

 ## PSQL